 - freedata.io - Open to all, three tiers of service are offered with pricing schemes from $449 - $679 for the first year, then a renewal fee of $249 for the next year.
 Unlimited, un-prioritized and un-throttled Sprint based data.
 Premium and Ultra packages offer 3G data in addition to 4G.

-- Jump Wireless - Jump Wireless recently reopened membership.
+- Jump Wireless - Jump Wireless stopped accepting new members on 22 June, 2018.
+Previously they announced their portal "stopped working" in early June.
+These actions are reminiscent of 4G Community and at this time we recommend extreme caution with this provider as they may go out of business soon.
 Unlike the other options, Jump only offers month-to-month plans for $15.75 a month (after a $50 activation fee and hotspot purchase).
 The higher-end hotspot includes 3G service.

 Calyx Institute Ratings